-Any attempt by us to write about the general process of genealogical research would barely scratch the surface of the many books, articles and YouTube videos published on this subject that lie beyond the door opened by Googling the topic.
-Instead, we are pleased to save you time by providing some of the best, free-access sites we and our members have found useful.
+Any attempt by us to write about the general process of genealogical research would barely scratch the surface of the many books, articles and YouTube videos published on this subject.
+Instead, we are pleased to save you time by providing some of the best, free-access sites we and our members have found useful when taking their first steps.
 In addition, here and there we add a few insights and ideas, plus references to supportive sections of the PGSA website.

 We wish you the best experience on your journey through time, place and family history.